We're an affiliate

 1. Playing fetch

-Goldens will particularly do well in playing fetch because it stimulates their instinctive nature of retrieving objects for their masters.
+Goldens will particularly do well in playing fetch because it stimulates their instinctive nature to retrieve objects for their masters.

 Games of fetch are beneficial for increasing the concentration levels of the dog and in shaping an obedient nature.